Black Hole Binaries

 Since the mass-donors in HMXB systems are short-lived high-mass stars, they are accurate tracers of active star formation within a galaxy.
 Conversely, LMXBs are associated with longer lived progenitor stars, and are thus an accurate tracer of the total stellar mass in a galaxy.
 The X-ray bright SNRs are an independent tracer of star formation.

-The binaries that contain both black holes and high-mass stars are interesting for two main reasons: first, they trace the most massive recent star formation in a galaxy; and second, they are excellent laboratories for studying high-energy physics.
+The binaries that contain both black holes and high-mass stars are interesting for two important reasons: first, they trace the most massive recent star formation in a galaxy; and second, they are excellent laboratories for studying black hole growth and evolution.

 Intermediate-Mass Black Holes